-Unlike some towns, Merritt Island isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Merritt Island are a mix of both white- and blue-collar jobs.
+Merritt Island is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Merritt Island is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Merritt Island who work in sales jobs (12.23%), management occupations (10.99%), and office and administrative support (10.31%).
+There are especially a lot of people living in Merritt Island who work in sales jobs (11.11%), office and administrative support (10.55%), and management occupations (10.28%).

 Also of interest is that Merritt Island has more people living here who work in computers and math than 95% of the places in the US.

 Merritt Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Merritt Island is a somewhat ethnically-diverse town.
 The people who call Merritt Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Merritt Island residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Merritt Island include Irish, Italian, English, and French.
+Important ancestries of people in Merritt Island include German, Irish, English, Italian, and French.

 The most common language spoken in Merritt Island is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.